-- The Role of a Second Control Group in an Observational Study.
-Rosenbaum PR.
+- Rosenbaum PR.
+The Role of a Second Control Group in an Observational Study.
 Statistical Science, Vol. 2, No. 3 (Aug., 1987), pp. 292-306.

-- Observational Studies.
-Rosenbaum P (1995) New York: Springer-Verlag.
+- Rosenbaum P. Observational Studies.
+(1995) New York: Springer-Verlag.

-- Replicating Effects and Biases.
-Rosenbaum PR.
+- Rosenbaum PR.
+Replicating Effects and Biases.
 The American Statistician 2001: 55(3); 223-227.

 The most interesting example is from Economics, not Medicine, but it is a very instructive example.
 Economists have debated the impact of minimum wage laws for many decades.
-Conservative economists have argued that a minimum wage law leads to increased unemployment because it forces businesses to fire people when the mandated minimum wage exceeds the value that certain workers can provide to the business.
+Conservative economists have argued that a minimum wage law leads to increased unemployment because it forces businesses to fire people when the mandated minimum wage 1exceeds the value that certain workers can provide to the business.
 This impact is felt especially hard among workers with limited skills.
 Liberal economists have argued that such laws have minimal impact on unemployment and because they raise the wages of the least skilled workers, it has a positive effect on the community.

 You could look at trends in unemployment before and after the United States government raises the minimum wage, but this is a weak comparison.
 So many factors influence unemployment and these factors are all shifting in various directions over time.
 The resulting change in unemployment is biased, and the form of the bias is too complex to be effectively characterized.
 The problem is that there is no concurrent control group.